BinaryGamer/csesoc-edu-wsl-install-guide/guide.md

 ## So what is this WSL2? ❓

-**Windows Subsytem for Linux** (WSL) is a feature of Windows which allows developers to run a Linux environment, without the hassle of a whole virtual machine or dual booting.
+**Windows Subsystem for Linux** (WSL) is a feature of Windows which allows developers to run a Linux environment, without the hassle of a whole virtual machine or dual booting.

 In simple terms, it gives you a Linux terminal on your Windows machine without too much hassle.